Tanjong Pagar Dock Company: History

 The Tanjong Pagar Dock Company grew and eventually became the largest docking and wharfing company in four decades; it even has their own Police Force and Fire Brigade.
 The dock's police force, Tanjong Pagar Dock Police, housed at the Tanjong Pagar Dock Police Station at the junction of then Goodwin Road and Entrance Road comprises mostly Sikhs from Punjab, the heart of India's Sikh community.
 Many of these Sikhs eventually settled down to form the Sikh community in Singapore today.

-Sikhs

-The Sikh policemen were deployed at the Tanjong Pagar Police Station as well as the Tanjong Pagar Dock Police Station.
-The Sikhs responsibility was to counter Chinese Secret Societies as well as the security of the docks, harbors and the godowns.
-However, not all Sikhs that arrived are recruited as policemen as the British had stringent requirements – recruit has to be younger than 25 years old, have a minimum height of 5 feet 6 inch (1.68m) and a minimum chest measurement of 33 inch (84 cm).
-On top of that, it was also revealed in the General Orders that only non-English educated Sikhs who came from the farming community (known as Jhat Sikhs) are to be recruited.
-This is to ensure that the British will be able to control these Sikhs, as they were considered obedient and will follow blindly to those who they have taken the oath of obedience to.
-Hence, those who failed to be selected found work as security guards and watchmen.